Uh…they couldn’t just adopt?

 RELATED | More 1970s TV reviews

-After reading about the frankly terrifying, heartbreaking lives these young boys led (David only lived 12 years, and Ted 18), it’s readily apparent how Charlie’s Angles and The Love Boat producers Aaron Spelling and Leonard Goldberg sanitized and thus made far more palatable, these horrifying medical conditions.
+After reading about the frankly terrifying, heartbreaking lives these young boys led (David only lived 12 years, and Ted 18), it’s readily apparent how Charlie’s Angels and The Love Boat producers Aaron Spelling and Leonard Goldberg sanitized and thus made far more palatable, these horrifying medical conditions.
 Of course, it isn’t necessary for The Boy in the Plastic Bubble to be a realistic documentary to be “valid” or “worthwhile.”
 Certainly within the context of network TV standards in 1976, nobody was going to show what really happened to David Vetter and Ted De Vita, anyway, both of whom became mentally unstable due to their complete lack of human touch and their isolation within their hermetically sealed worlds.